 Needs vary by customer and utility, but all SEM practitioners face common challenges.

-Robust collaboration between SEM programs, convened by NEEA since 2011, improves the efficiency and effectiveness of SEM programs through shared inquiry, innovation, and knowledge transfer.
+Robust collaboration between SEM programs, convened by NEEA since 2011, improves the efficiency and effectiveness of SEM programs through shared inquiry, innovation and knowledge transfer.

 The SEM Hub and SEM Collaborative enable the targeted application of technology and problem solving to the challenges facing SEM practitioners and participants.